ejmastnak/ejmastnak.com/content/tutorials/arch/startx.md

 ## Installing Xorg and i3 {#install}

-Here's the minimal window setup I'll cover on this page:
+Here's the minimal and opinionated window setup I'll cover on this page:

 - Display server: Xorg
 - Display server initialization: `xinit`